orlicekm/CsharpCourse/Lectures/Lecture07/PITCHME.md

 ### Use Private/Protected Members when Possible
 * **Reduce Public** as much as possible
 * *Public* should be only member, which is intended to work with them outside
-* *Private* should be every specific member, what does not have to exist in inherited instance
+* *Private* should be every specific member, which does not have to exist in inherited instance
-* *Protected* shoud be every member, what should be also used in inherited instance
+* *Protected* shoud be every member, which should be also used in inherited instance

 ```C#
 // Usually you do not want to give another classes the way,